 Begin by choosing a text for the day.
 The Bible's book of Psalms, the verses of the Dao De Jing or the Bhagavad Gita are wonderful.
 You might want to utilize the poems of Mary Oliver, or Walt Whitman, or the poems from such anthologies as The Soul is Here for Its Own Joy (Bly) or A Book of Luminous Things (Milosz) -- or just google "spiritual poetry anthology" for titles.
 You might want to use the prose essays of a favorite wisdom writer -- progressing through the essay one or two paragraphs at a time.

-These instructions for the practice of sacred reading are adapted from those at onespiritinterfaith.org.
+These instructions are adapted from those at onespiritinterfaith.org.

 1. Enter into Sacred Time

 Take a few minutes to quiet and center yourself.
 You may want to mark the beginning of your practice as sacred time by lighting a candle, ringing a meditation chime, taking a few deep mindful breaths, or offering a simple gesture of reverence such as placing your hand gently on your heart and bowing your head.
 Take a moment to recognize that this time of practice is not only for your own benefit, but also for the benefit of those whose lives you touch, directly or indirectly – even for the benefit, in some way you may never know, of the whole of life itself.

 Read the day’s passage slowly and receptively several times, silently or, if possible, aloud.

 Notice which word or phrase captures your attention.
 Take some time to reflect on the meaning that word or phrase has for you at this particular time, what it evokes in you, what questions or challenges or insights it raises for your life right now.
 You may want to jot the word or phrase down in a journal or on a card to carry with you as a reminder through your day.